 North Carolina Personal Injury: Brain Injuries and Post-Concussive Disorder

-If you have been in an collision in Charlotte or elsewhere in North Carolina that involved a brain injury, you are entitled to sue for full compensation for your injuries.
+If you have been in a collision in Charlotte or elsewhere in North Carolina that involved a brain injury, you are entitled to sue for full compensation for your injuries.
 Medical science has advanced rapidly in recent years, and we now know even mild to moderate brain injuries—such as a concussion—can be debilitating in 10-15 percent of the cases and can cause post-concussive disorder syndrome and other long-term medical conditions.
-If you have suffered a blow to the skull or a head injury, call the Charlotte personal injury lawyers at Brown, Moore & Associates, PLLC.
+If you have suffered a blow to the skull or a head injury, call the Charlotte personal injury lawyers at Brown Moore & Associates, PLLC.

 North Carolina Personal Injury Lawyers: Mild Brain Injuries Can Have Severe Consequences

 Brain injuries occur from either an open or closed trauma.
 The former is an injury that, in some manner, breaches the skull cavity—some object or a fragment of skull bone penetrates into the brain.
 The latter is an injury to the brain when there is no opening or fracture of the skull, but the brain is nonetheless bruised or injured by being forcibly thrust up against the inside of the skull or by the acceleration and deceleration forces of the impact.
 Open trauma to the brain tends to be the most severe; but, as noted, even a brain injury that does not rupture the skull and is only “moderate” can cause post-concussive disorder and other long-term health problems.
 See medical paper here.